sbmagar13/amazon-lex-weatherbot/README.md

 # amazon-lex-weatherbot
-""" An weather forecast and information chatbot, Created with AWS Lex and AWS lambda"""
+""" A weather forecast and information chatbot, Created with AWS Lex and AWS lambda"""

 ## **_`About Lex BOT`_**